sanecz/twitterline/README.md

 ![Twitterline](http://users.irq6.net/~/lytchi/twitterline.png)

+Launch the script in the background : ./twitter.sh & Check the return value, if the return code is 255, something went wrong.

 This little script is using the Twitter OAuth 1.0 and the user streaming API and display in the shell everytime you hit enter.
 The tweets are spooled in a temporary file (/tmp/.twitter).
 That's not a big thing but I still using it.

 Do not forget to add this on your ~/.bashrc.